by Daniel A. Rosen |

 Two innovative technology pilot projects will supercharge the Academy’s employment mission.

-The pilot ‘WaitUp’ program, powered by a proprietary software application, will facilitate just-in-time staffing for local banquets, functions, and busy food service establishments.
-A cadre of on-call vetted and Academy-trained staff will be available on short notice to augment staffing during rush periods or for events, especially during peak seasons in the spring and fall.
-Competent hospitality workers are often difficult to find on short notice in the DC area, and the Academy will address this need.
+The Academy will partner with innovators in the hospitality staffing business like Qwick to facilitate just-in-time staffing for local banquets, functions, and busy food service establishments.
+A cadre of on-call, vetted, and Academy-trained staff will be available on short notice to augment staffing during rush periods or for events, especially during peak seasons in the spring and fall.
+Competent hospitality workers are often difficult to find on short notice in the DC area, and the Academy will address this need, working with an established staffing company.
 A partnership with a ride-hailing service willing to subsidize this innovative project will facilitate the timely arrival of Academy graduates to job sites around the DC area.

 Core Function 3: Community Service